nakibulshaki/Generic-CSV-Read-Write/README.md

 # GenericCsvHelper

 (Comma Seperated Value) CSV file format is a very common way of storing datasets in other format.

-Used CSVHelper Class library and make it as generic as my need :)
+It's a generic read and write method of CSVHelper Class library.

+You can Implement easily in your service with model and mapping-model(CSV header to model type mapping).